elsyifa/Clustering-Pyspark/README.md

 # Clustering-Pyspark
 This is a repository of clustering using pyspark

 I tried to make a template of clustering machine learning using pyspark.
 Generally, the steps of clustering are same with the steps of classification and regression from load data, data cleansing and making a prediction.
 But the differences are the libraries, models and data that are used.
-I used K-Mean to create clustering.
+I used K-Mean to create cluster.

 I use the same function as the function used in regression and classfication for data cleansing and data importing.

 To test my template, I use Mall customers dataset, this data represent customers income, age, sex and spending score in a Mall.
 From that dataset I will make segmentation of those customers.

-In general, the steps of regression machine learning are:
+In general, the steps of clustering machine learning are:

 * Load Libraries